Welcome to Peerix

 Who is it for

-Peerix is for developers building real-time apps such as chat, conferencing, file sharing and collaborative tools, as well as gaming apps, who want to avoid reimplementing signalling and connection plumbing, and who need a flexible, extensible foundation for peer-to-peer communication in the browser.
+Peerix is for developers building real-time apps such as chat, conferencing, file sharing, collaborative tools, and games who want to avoid reimplementing signaling and connection plumbing, and who need a flexible, extensible foundation for peer-to-peer communication in the browser.
 If you want to build peer-to-peer web apps without reinventing the wheel, Peerix is for you.

 When not to use it